Little Navmap Logo

 Use this for online flying in the IVAO network.

 Choose the source for winds aloft forecast data here.
 This affects the calculation of top of descent, top of climb and fuel planning as well as display of wind barbs on the map.
-See also Winds Aloft and Weather.
+See also Winds Aloft and options on page Weather.

 This menu item allows to set the average wind direction and speed manually.
 Three input fields for direction, speed and level altitude are shown in the Tab Fuel Report if this is checked.